Paul Sauer: Member of Parliament

-In 1929, he stood in Victoria West as candidate of the NP against the later SAP Senator AM Conroy and defeated him by 88 votes.
+In 1929, he stood in Victoria West as candidate of the NP against the later SAP Senator A. M. Conroy and defeated him by 88 votes.
 Four years later, he was asked by the NP from Humansdorp to run for office there in place of the recently deceased minister Charlie Malan.
 He did so and represented Humansdorp until 1966 as member of the House of Assembly.
-It stretched from the Van Stadens River to Plettenberg Bay and also the Kouga River and the Langkloof.
+The constituency stretched from the Van Stadens River to Plettenberg Bay and also the Kouga River and the Langkloof.
 He then became a senator, a position he held until 1970.
 This means that his parliamentary career spanned 41 years, as long as his father's.
 However, he remained as vice-chairman of the Cape NP until 1972, before finally leaving active politics.

+Sauer would become a general in the Ossewabrandwag.

 Sauer Commission

 In 1947 D.F.
 Malan, as leader of the Herenigde Nasionale Party, established the Sauer Commission, chaired by Paul Sauer, to formulate apartheid policies suitable for adoption by a Nationalist government.
 The Sauer Commission was in part intended to forestall the Native Laws Commission (Fagan Commission) on African urbanisation, appointed by Smuts in 1946 and chaired by Judge Henry Fagan.
 These rival reports shaped the respective platforms of the government and the opposition in the ensuing election.
 They provide a useful way into understanding the political alternatives entertained by the two leading white political parties of the day.
 The Fagan Commission accepted African urbanisation as a fact and recommended adapting the pass laws and migrant labour system to recognise the reality of racial interdependence in the economy (in 1948 the proportion of white employees employed in industry was 34 per cent and in decline).
 By contrast, the Sauer Commission looked to a more comprehensive solution to the native question along the lines of 'total segregation'.
 For this reason, the Sauer Commission has often been viewed as a blueprint for the apartheid system.

 The members of the Sauer commission were: Paul Sauer, G.B.A.
 Gerdener, E.G. Jansen, J.J.
 Serfontein and M.D.C.
 De Wet Nel.